Boston’s Top 7 Historical Sites & Landmarks

 5. Faneuil Hall

 Built in 1742, this building was a gift to the city from merchant Peter Faneuil.
-While it’s now a galleria-type market, it was originally used for meetings, commerce, public speeches, and rabble rousing by the likes of Sam Adams.
+While it’s now a galleria-type market, Boston's Faneuil Hall was originally used for meetings, commerce, public speeches, and rabble rousing by the likes of Sam Adams.
+Historians have also uncovered these obscure facts about the "Cradle Of Liberty":

 6. Charlestown Navy Yard